Chennaiyin FC sign experienced Indian defender Mandar Rao Dessai - www.lokmattimes.com

 Dessai began his professional career with Dempo SC in the I-League in 2013 before joining the Gaurs for the inaugural season of ISL in 2014.
 Since then, he has made 155 appearances in the league, including 14 playoffs, and has also registered six goals and 12 assists.

 "Chennaiyin is a champion club.
 They've been champion two times and have been to playoffs so many times.
 I've played against them before and they always tried to have a good team.
-The coach also told me that I can be a good example for the youngsters and help the team grow," Dessai said as per a Chennaiyin FC release.
+The coach also told me that I can be a good example for the youngsters and help the team grow," Dessai said.

 In 2020, Dessai created history by becoming the first player to make 100 ISL appearances.
 He was part of the East Bengal set-up last season where he spent 1195 minutes on the field in 17 ISL games.